|Race Organiser||Tom Ricketts -07813 761132|

 - agree to abide by the FRA rules at all times

-- carry the FRA minimum kit throughout the race along with any other items appropriate to the potential conditions.
+- must carry the FRA minimum kit throughout the race along with any other items appropriate to the potential conditions.
 This includes a paper copy of the race route (electronic copies are not acceptable).

 This race is held under FRA Rules.
-It has a distance of approximately 9.7 miles with total climb of around 1,600 feet.
+It has a distance of approximately 8.8miles (14.2km) with total climb of around 1,610 feet (490m).
 It is therefore a category B Medium race (over 10 km but less than 20 km, average not less than 25 metres climb per km, not more than 30% on road).

 Entries & transfers